casbin/caswaf/README.md

 #### Setup database

-CasWAF will store its users, nodes and topics informations in a MySQL database named: `caswaf`, will create it if not existed.
+CasWAF will store its users, nodes and topics information in a MySQL database named: `caswaf`, will create it if not existed.
 The DB connection string can be specified at: https://github.com/casbin/caswaf/blob/master/conf/app.conf

 ```ini
 dataSourceName = root:123@tcp(localhost:3306)/